-In order to truly assess the needs of an identified community, as well as the feasibility of a certain problem-solving idea or concept for a future social initiative, the application of participatory processes is advised.
+In order to truly assess the needs of an identified community, as well as the feasibility of a certain problem-solving idea or concept for a future social business, the application of participatory processes is advised.
 These can be simulated in the regional SIH, with SIH participants taking on a role of different member of the mapped community, or organised with real community members to get an even more realistic needs feedback.
 A clear aim, in the sense of question which wants to be researched and answered, has to be set before starting a participative process.
+Please check D.T2.2.1 for further information.